H4PE0N/Competitive-Programming/Library-Functions-Folder/Library-Functions-Folder-8/README.md

 <pre>
-These programs contains functions  that
+These programs contains functions that deals with integers.

 If you want to create a new function to this  library,  you will have to make the test function before.
 After the  test